heapwolf/lev/README.md

 ```

 # Usage
-All commands are synonymous with the methods in the [levelup][0] libaray with
+All commands are nearly synonymous with the methods in the [levelup][0] libaray.
-the exception that they also parameters to for your convenience.
+The exception is that they will parse parameters to for your convenience.
 For instance,
 you can specify `keys(4)` or `lev -k 4` to get the first four keys in the database.
-These convenience methods are detailed below.
+The parameters accepted on the commandline should be the same as in the javascript
+methods.

 ## As a commandline tool